 The Portico Library, 57 Mosley Street, Manchester, M2 3HY – Visit Now

-This well-hidden Manchester library speaks volumes about the upper class elite of a bygone era – but what else does it say about the city it calls home?
-We head up the steps and take a peek at The Portico Library.
+This well-hidden Manchester library speaks volumes about the lives and times of its 19th century industrialist founders – but what else does it say about the city it calls home?
+We head up the steps and take a peek inside.

-At first glance, Manchester’s Portico Library appears to fall into this category, with its members-only areas, club chairs, cooked lunches and neatly laid-out newspapers.
-Yet despite being a relic of an upper class past, the Portico is not a gentlemen’s club.
-Sure, it was established in 1806 by men determined to have their own version of the sort of club that Liverpool was already home to (the city’s Athenaeum drew envious glances almost as soon as it opened in 1797).
-But the Portico was set up as a library and newsroom, a place where gentlemen – and women, after the 1870 Married Women’s Property Act and including the industrial novelist, Elizabeth Gaskell – could gather to digest the shipped-in news.
+Established in 1806 with members-only areas, club chairs, cooked lunches and neatly laid-out newspapers, the Portico could at first give the impression of a Victorian gentleman’s club.
+In fact, the Portico was set up as a library and newsroom, a place where gentlemen – and women, after the 1870 Married Women’s Property Act and including the industrial novelist, Elizabeth Gaskell – could gather to digest the shipped-in news.
 This was the only place in Manchester that you could regularly read the London papers; back in the early 1800s, the Portico was where, politically speaking, it was at.

 The Portico was aspirational, to say the least.
 The city’s earliest Greek Revival building, it was designed by the celebrated architect Thomas Harrison, and the huge Ionic columns that flank its original entrance were more than a passing nod to the intellectual achievements of ancient Greece.
 Its collection of around 25,000 books on Voyages and Travels, History, Biography, Polite literature (including some impolite literature, too) reflect the mindset of the Georgian and Victorian members who set it up – people like John Dalton (who pioneered atomic theory), Mark Roget (of Thesaurus fame) and the opium eater and essayist, Thomas de Quincey.